NanoComp/meep/doc/docs/C++_Tutorial.md

 }
 ```

-The `get_field` function does exactly that, obtains the value of the field at a given position within the computational cell using linear interpolation where necessary.
+The `get_field` function does exactly that, obtains the value of the field at a given position within the cell using linear interpolation where necessary.
 Now we have all the information we need and must obtain the frequencies of the modes which we do by invoking a special tool for harmonic inversion, `harminv`, to extract the real and imaginary frequencies:

 ```c++
  int num = do_harminv(p, ttot, f.dt, 0.8*w_midgap, 1.2*w_midgap, maxbands, amps, freq_re, freq_im);